 I also go through my belongings, jewelry and closets.
 If I haven’t worn or used something in a long time, or if it doesn’t “bring me joy” I donate it.
 There are plenty of other people who could use it or may want it.
 Decrease the clutter and simplify your life.

-During the hot part of day and bedtime I sometimes watch several shows that I enjoy and learn from.
+During the middle of the day and bedtime I sometimes watch several shows that I enjoy and learn from.
 Watching “Queer Eye” is so inspiring and I love how the 5 gay guys help people.
 They teach them to understand why they still live with their parents at 35; never clean up their home; dress in styles that died out years ago; have taken no care of themselves; have poor self-esteem, or who are gay and are afraid of being judged.

 They help these people with so much love and compassion that I often learn something that applies to my own self image or attitude.
 They give makeovers to the one chosen, fixing: their hair, make-up, clothes, home, their attitude and even their cooking skills.